OCA/stock-logistics-workflow/stock_quant_package_dimension/readme/DESCRIPTION.rst

-This module adds dimension fields on stock packages.
+This module adds dimension fields on stock packages and a estimated weight (in kg).